MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/machine-learning-server-windows-packages.md

 ---
-# required metadata
-title: "Add or remove R and Python on Machine Learning Server for Windows"
+title: Add or remove R and Python on Machine Learning Server for Windows
-description: "How to install or uninstall R and Python packages on Machine Learning Server for Windows."
+description: How to install or uninstall R and Python packages on Machine Learning Server for Windows.
-keywords: ""
+keywords:
-author: "dphansen"
+author: dphansen
-ms.author: "davidph"
+ms.author: davidph
-manager: "cgronlun"
+manager: cgronlun
 ms.date: 07/15/2019
-ms.topic: "conceptual"
+ms.topic: how-to
-ms.prod: "mlserver"
+ms.prod: mlserver

-# optional metadata
-#ROBOTS: ""
+#ROBOTS:
-#audience: ""
+#audience:
-#ms.devlang: ""
+#ms.devlang:
-#ms.reviewer: ""
+#ms.reviewer:
-#ms.suite: ""
+#ms.suite:
-#ms.tgt_pltfrm: ""
+#ms.tgt_pltfrm:
-#ms.technology: ""
+#ms.technology:
-#ms.custom: ""
+#ms.custom:
 ---

 # How to add or remove R and Python packages on Machine Learning Server for Windows